jjose96/BasicInfos/README.md

 ### Passing to Mongodb

-A JSON file format is created and stored it in an another variable.
-And finally by calling Mongodb code to import the data to the Mongodb database.
+A JSON file format is created and stored it into another variable called ```write```.
+And by calling Mongodb code to import the data will put the document to the Mongodb database collections.
 Here ```webtest``` is the name of the collection in which I used for this project.

 Mongoose node module is used for the mongodb connection and for other operations.